-England after the Norman Conquest of 1066.
-The Charwell family lived in Northumberland.
-The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carvile, Normandy.
+Charwell is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+The Charwell family lived in Norfolk.
+The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carville, Normandy.

 Early Origins of the Charwell family